Zhihan72/XFinBench/README.md

 # XFinBench

 This repository contains the code and data for the paper "XFinBench: Benchmarking LLMs in Complex Financial Problem Solving and Reasoning".
-This responsitory is only used for double-blind reviewing.
+This responsitory is only used for double-blind reviewing and ANYONE is not allowed to distribute our dataset at any time.

 ## About XFinBench